HobnobMancer/pyrewton/index.md

 ### Notebooks

-Jupyter notebooks are accessible via these pages, but also via the terminal if the programme `Proteng` is installed on your system.
+Jupyter notebooks are accessible via [this page](https://hobnobmancer.github.io/PhD_Project_Scripts/notebooks.md), but also via the terminal if the programme `Proteng` is installed on your system.

 From the top level of the repository directory on your system, start the `Jupyter` notebook server by issuing the command:
 `jupyter notebook`